awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2Win_CreateWordPressBlog.md

-# Tutorial: Deploying a WordPress Blog on Your Amazon EC2 Instance Running Windows Server<a name="EC2Win_CreateWordPressBlog"></a>
+# Tutorial: Deploying a WordPress blog on your Amazon EC2 instance running Windows Server<a name="EC2Win_CreateWordPressBlog"></a>

 This tutorial will help you install and deploy a WordPress blog on an Amazon EC2 instance running Windows Server\.

-If you'd prefer to host your WordPress blog on a Linux instance, see [Tutorial: Hosting a WordPress Blog with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/hosting-wordpress.html) in the *Amazon EC2 User Guide for Linux Instances*\.
-If you need a high\-availability solution with a decoupled database, see [Deploying a High\-Availability WordPress Website](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/php-hawordpress-tutorial.html) in the *AWS Elastic Beanstalk Developer Guide*\.
+If you'd prefer to host your WordPress blog on a Linux instance, see [Tutorial: Hosting a WordPress blog with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/hosting-wordpress.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+If you need a high\-availability solution with a decoupled database, see [Deploying a high\-availability WordPress website](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/php-hawordpress-tutorial.html) in the *AWS Elastic Beanstalk Developer Guide*\.

 ## Prerequisites<a name="EC2Win_PrerequisiteWordPressBlog"></a>

 Before you get started, be sure that you do the following:
 + Launch an Amazon EC2 instance from a Windows Server AMI\.
 For information, see [Tutorial: Getting started with Amazon EC2 Windows instances](EC2_GetStarted.md)\.
 + Use the AWS free usage tier \(if eligible\) to launch and use the free Windows `t2.micro` instance for 12 months\.
 You can use the AWS free usage tier for launching new applications, testing existing applications, or simply gaining hands\-on experience with AWS\.
-For more information about eligibility and the highlights, see the [AWS Free Usage Tier](https://aws.amazon.com/free/) product page\.
+For more information about eligibility and the highlights, see the [AWS Free Tier](https://aws.amazon.com/free/) product page\.
 **Important**
 If you've launched a regular instance and use it to deploy the WordPress website, you will incur the standard Amazon EC2 usage fees for the instance until you terminate it\.
 For more information about Amazon EC2 usage rates, go to the [Amazon EC2 product page](https://aws.amazon.com/ec2)\.
 + Ensure that the security group in which you're launching your instance has ports 80 \(HTTP\), 443 \(HTTPS\), and 3389 \(RDP\) open for inbound traffic\.
 Ports 80 and 443 allow computers outside of the instance to connect with HTTP and HTTPS\.
 If these ports are not open, the WordPress site can't be accessed from outside the instance\.
 Port 3389 allows you to connect to the instance with Remote Desktop Protocol\.